excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/README.md

 Raspbian provides a easy user interaction in order to pair devices.
 The first thing you should do is pair Raspbian with your device.
 If you are unfamiliar just search in Google and tons of tutorials will show up.

 #### 2nd Step: Run Script
 Run the Provided script in order to install the daemon server in Raspbian.
-[SteamLink Setup Script](https://github.com/excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/releases/download/v0.2-beta/setup-raspbian.sh)
+[Raspbian Setup Script](https://github.com/excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/releases/download/v0.2-beta/setup-raspbian.sh)

 I will assume you are inside Raspbian terminal.
 So, just run the script `sudo ./setup-rapbian.sh`